Gyeongchun Line: Upgrade

 The line was upgraded into an electrified and double-tracked line for 180 km/h.
 Between Geumgok and Chuncheon, from 1997 until 2010, the line was re-laid in a straighter, 64.2 km long alignment with a budget of 2.151,931 billion won.
 The remaining 17.9 km of the upgraded line was built with a separate budget of 574.124 billion won.
 Towards Seoul, after Toegyewon station, this section of the new line diverges from the old alignment that ended in Seongbuk, and connects to the Jungang Line at Mangu station.

 The new alignment was originally planned to be opened in 2004, but completion of the works was delayed for various reasons, including lack of funds.
 The complete new alignment opened and the old one closed on December 21, 2010.

 On September 1, 2010, the South Korean government announced a strategic plan to reduce travel times from Seoul to 95% of the country to under 2 hours by 2020.
 As part of the plan, the Gyeongchun Line is to be further upgraded for 230 km/h and may see KTX service.
 For the longer term, the government also considers to build a parallel high-speed line that would continue beyond Chuncheon to Sokcho on South Korea's east coast.

 On November 4, 2016, two trains (one in the morning, one in the night) were added to the line.
 These trains run to and from Kwangwoon University station, allowing for transfers to Line 1.
-These train take Mangu Line Branch.
+These trains take the Mangu Line Branch.

-On September 26, 2016, the service was extended to Cheongnyangni station to improve access to regional trains at the station.
+On September 26, 2016, the service was extended to Cheongnyangni station to improve access to regional trains (KTX, Seoul Metro Line 1) at the station.
 However, only 10 trains in each direction travel past Sangbong Station; the majority of the trains still terminate at Sangbong Station, and the two special rush-hour trains still run to and from Kwangwoon University Station.

 Services

 Seoul Metropolitan Subway Gyeongchun Line

 When the new Gyeongchun Line was opened on December 21, 2010, passenger service was integrated into the Seoul Metropolitan Subway system as a name of Seoul Metropolitan Subway Gyeongchun Line (수도권 전철 경춘선).
-It brings that the system from Seoul all the way into Gangwon-do.
+It brings that the system from Seoul all the way into Gangwon Province.
 The new service reduced travel time between Chuncheon and Sangbong in Seoul from two hours to 89 minutes, with different trains operating according to different stopping patterns; and increased capacity five-fold.
 Compared to the previous Mugunghwa-ho train service on the Gyeongchun Line, fares were reduced by half.
 For the service, Hyundai Rotem supplied Korail with fifteen eight-car Class 361000 EMU trains, out of which only fourteen trains remain in service on the line today.

 Currently, Seoul Metropolitan Subway Gyeongchun Line serves mainly Sangbong station to Chuncheon station.
-Rare service to Cheongnyangni or Kwangwoon University station is also available making Y-shaped line.
+Rare service to Cheongnyangni or Kwangwoon University station is also available, making it a Y-shaped line.